West Suriname Plan: False start

 After the 1980 Surinamese coup d'état Dutch development funds were frozen, and the project was halted.
 Low bauxite market prices in the 1980s also led to doubts about the economic feasibility of the project.

 New plans

 In the late 1990s, the West Suriname Plan was resurrected.
 On 6 January 2003, BHP Billiton, Suralco, and the Surinamese government signed two memorandum of understanding to investigate the possibility of developing bauxite mining in West Suriname.
 Talks between the Surinamese government and BHP Billiton stranded in October 2008.
-Nevertheless, the Surinamese government continues to be eager to develop Western Suriname, and posit that interest in the Bakhuis Mountains exploration has been expressed by companies in Switzerland and China.
+Nevertheless, the Surinamese government continues to be eager to develop Western Suriname and posits that interest in the Bakhuis Mountains exploration has been expressed by companies in Switzerland and China.